wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 uses BOTO3 to communicate with AWS.
 You will need to install this package into your Python installation.

 Make sure, Boto3 can find your [AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) and that you have permissions to run jobs on AWS EMR.
+See [docs/aws.md](docs/aws.md) for details on the permissions neaded and how to get them.

 __ArcMap__